Selling the un-sellable house

 What are the most important repairs you should never ignore?

 “Definitely the things that people see when they first approach the home and walk inside: peeling exterior paint, damaged or rotten wood on the front porch and fascia boards, a beat up front door, cracked windows and landscaping.
 These are things that a buyer notices right away and set the tone for the buyer’s impression of the home.
+If your house was burned, just know that Fema also can help Connecticut residence.
 It’s important to lend an impression that the home has been well maintained and cared for and won’t cost the buyer a lot of money for maintenance and repairs right off the bat.”

 If a house isn’t selling, how long would you take it off the market before trying again?

-“I recommend at least 90 days to reset the cumulative days on market in the MLS, and to check the current market data before relisting to make sure that the conditions support the price.”
+“I recommend at least 90 days to reset the cumulative days on market in the MLS, check the current market data before relisting and seek help from a property investment group to make sure that the conditions support the price.”